Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/thetradedesk-cohort.md

 - This integration is only available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
 - You need a paid The Trade Desk plan to enable this integration.
-- This integration with The Trade Desk only allows you to map identifiers to The Trade Desk 36-character GUID, Raw device ID in 36-character GUID or Email (SHA256).
+- This integration with The Trade Desk only allows you to map identifiers to The Trade Desk 36-character GUID, Raw device ID in 36-character GUID (iOS IDFA or Android's AAID) or User's Unified ID 2.0 ([detail](https://partner.thetradedesk.com/v3/portal/data/doc/UnifiedIDs)).
+- Users in the Trade Desk's segment has a TTL (Time-To-Live) parameter.
+Amplitude set 30 days for TTL of our users in cohorts that are sent to the Trade Desk and this parameter will be refreshed for every sync.
+So, if you have scheduled sync (Daily, Hourly), you do not have to worry that the users in the Trade Desk's segment sent by Amplitude will expire.
+If you run `One-Time Sync`, the users in the segment of the Trade Desk will expire in 30 days unless it's synced again.

 ## Setup